WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Giulia-Tomba/weekly-update.md

 #### Where do you need help from Bastian?
 * keep catch-up on 12 August?
+  * skip 12th, plan to meet on 21st of August
 * REN

 #### What would you like to work on next week?